 The idea of the mixer is to use a summing amplifier to combine the two oscillators, noise, and three external inputs.
-All the inputs come it at 2.5Vpp.
-Once they are summed, the output will not be higher than 2.5Vpp.
+The inputs for the mixer are the oscillators provide an input of 2.5Vpp, the external inputs are 2.5Vpp, and the noise is 1Vpp.
+Once they are summed the output should be 2.5Vpp.
 This means that the values need to be attenuated prior to the summing amplifier.
 This is where the user will have control and be able to select the percent of each of the input that they expect to receive in the output.
-An algorithm has been written that will set the values for the digital potentiometers that will adjust the percentage of the value the user wants of an input.
-The algorithm takes in which inputs are not set to zero and adjusts the percentage to each of the others accordingly making it where the output cannot exceed 2.5Vpp.
+An algorithm has been written that will set the values for the digital potentiometers that will not only adjust the percentage of the value the user wants of an input, but also will also ensure the output of the mixer is 2.5Vpp.